hvuhsg/gatego/README.md

 - path: /

   # Optional
-  minify:
-    js: true
-    html: true
-    css: true
-    json: true
-    xml: true
-    svg: true
+  minify: [js, html, css, json, xml, svg]
-    # You can use 'all: true' instaed to enable all content-types
+  # You can use 'all' instaed to enable all content-types

   # Optional
   gzip: true  # Enable GZIP compression